 How Your Earnings Can Affect Your Social Security Benefits

-According to the Social Security Administration, you cannot earn more than what is considered substantial gainful activity (SGA).
-As of 2022, you cannot earn more than $1,350 per month to qualify for benefits as a non-blind individual.
-When applying for SSI benefits, you cannot make significant income or assets.
-This program is need-based and only certain incomes or asset levels are eligible.
+According to the Social Security Administration, you cannot earn more than what is considered the Substantial Gainful Activity (SGA).
+As of 2025, you cannot earn more than $1,620 per month gross to qualify for benefits as a non-blind individual.

 Personal Injury Lawyer Near Me 828.286.3866

-What to Report if You Work and are Waiting for SSDI or SSI Benefits
+What to Report if You Work and Are Waiting for SSDI or SSI Benefits

-- You start or stop work
+- You started or stopped working

-- You reported your work but duties, hours, or pay changed
+- You reported your work, but duties, hours, or pay changed

 Social Security Work Incentives